Nicolas Cage

-Nicolas Kim Coppola (born January 7, 1964), better known by his stage name Nicolas Cage, is an American actor and film producer.
-Born into the Coppola family, he is the recipient of various accolades, including an Academy Award, a Screen Actors Guild Award, and a Golden Globe Award.
+Nicolas Kim Coppola (born January 7, 1964), known as Nicolas Cage, is an American actor and film producer.
+He is the recipient of various accolades, including an Academy Award, a Screen Actors Guild Award, and a Golden Globe Award as well as nominations for two BAFTA Awards.
+Known for his versatility as an actor, Cage's work across diverse film genres has gained him a significant cult following.
+Films in which he has appeared have grossed over $6.4 billion worldwide.